urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

                 │  30 INPUT "H=";H
                 │┌────────────────────────────────┐┬
                 ││ 40 V=PI*R^2*H                  ││2-line display
-(8-line virtual ││ 50 PRINT "V=";V                ││⬆⬇ move display
+(8-line virtual ││ 50 PRINT "V=";V                ││↑ ↓ move display
 screen)         │└────────────────────────────────┘┴
                 │ 60 END
                 ┴ 70 Ready P0
 ```
 When a program greater than eight lines is stored in memory,
-the `LIST` operation should be performed by specifying the line
+the [LIST](commands/LIST.md) operation should be performed by specifying the line
 numbers to be displayed.

 **EXAMPLE:**